Marbury, Cheshire

+Marbury is a small village in Cheshire East, Cheshire, England.
+It is the main village in the civil parish of Marbury and District, which also contains the settlements of Norbury, Quoisley and Wirswall.
+Marbury village lies around 3 mi north-east of Whitchurch in Shropshire and 7 mi south-west of Nantwich in Cheshire.

-The area is agricultural with undulating terrain, 75–120 metres in elevation.
+The area is agricultural with undulating terrain.
 Dairy farming is the main industry.
-A small area in the east of the civil parish is part of the Combermere estate.
-The Llangollen Canal runs along the northern boundary.
+The Llangollen Canal runs through the parish, to the north of Marbury village.
 There are five meres which are important wildlife habitats.
 Marbury Big Mere is a fishing lake and the Quoisley Meres are a Site of Special Scientific Interest and a Wetland of International Importance; they originate in glacial kettle holes.
-The civil parish is believed to have been inhabited since the Anglo-Saxon period.
+Marbury contains many historic buildings, the earliest being the 15th-century St Michael's Church.
+"Marbury Merry Days", a traditional country fair, is held in May.
 In the Civil War, the parish was plundered by both sides during 1642–44, after Thomas Marbury declared for Parliament.
-It contains many historic buildings, the earliest being the 15th-century St Michael's Church.
-"Marbury Merry Days", a traditional country fair, is held in May.